luciaquirke/contextual-ngrams/README.md

 ### Instructions

-Generate data by running each file from the command line:
+Generate data by running each script from the command line:

 `python feature_formation.py --model pythia-70m`